-21.1 An employee who has a minimum of 12 months service National with Delta Electricity shall be entitled to unpaid parental Employment leave in accordance with the Fair Work Act 2009 (Cth).
-Standards The following clauses supplement or deal with matters 21.2 Supplementary incidental to the NES.
-Matters Concurrent Leave 21.3 If an employee is entitled to concurrent leave of 3 weeks pursuant to the Section 72(5) of the Fair Work Act 2009 (Cth), Delta Electricity will provide concurrent leave of a maximum of 8 weeks (a 5 week additional entitlement to the 3 week NES entitlement).

-Right to request
+National Employment Standards 21.1 An employee who has a minimum of 12 months service with Delta Electricity shall be entitled to unpaid parental leave in accordance with the Fair Work Act 2009 (Cth).
+Supplementary Matters 21.2 The following clauses supplement or deal with matters incidental to the NES.
+Concurrent Leave 21.3 If an employee is entitled to concurrent leave of 3 weeks pursuant to the Section 72(5) of the Fair Work Act 2009 (Cth), Delta Electricity will provide concurrent leave of a maximum of 8 weeks (a 5 week additional entitlement to the 3 week NES entitlement).
+Right to request 21.4 (a) An employee entitled to parental leave may request Delta Electricity to allow the employee:

-- 21.4 (a) An employee entitled to parental leave may request Delta Electricity to allow the employee: - to extend the period of unpaid parental leave for a further continuous period of leave not exceeding 12 months; - to return from a period of parental leave on a part-time basis until the child reaches school age, to assist the employee in reconciling work and parental responsibilities.
+- (i) to extend the period of unpaid parental leave for a further continuous period of leave not exceeding 12 months; - (ii) to return from a period of parental leave on a part-time basis until the child reaches school age, to assist the employee in reconciling work and parental responsibilities.